yatesco/seafile-docs/config/seahub_settings_py.md

 # Default language for sending emails.
 LANGUAGE_CODE = 'en'

-# Set this to your website's name.
-This is contained in email notifications.
+# Set this to your website/company's name.
+This is contained in email notifications and welcome message when user login for the first time.
-SITE_NAME = 'example.com'
+SITE_NAME = 'Seafile'

-# Set seahub website's title
+# Browser tab's title
-SITE_TITLE = 'Seafile'
+SITE_TITLE = 'Private Seafile'

 # If you don't want to run seahub website on your site's root path, set this option to your preferred path.
 # e.g. setting it to '/seahub/' would run seahub on http://example.com/seahub/.